-THE OFFERING

-Common stock offered by us 7,250,000 shares of our common stock, \$0.0001 par value per share (excluding

-1,087,500 shares issuable pursuant to the option to purchase additional shares granted to the underwriters at \$15.00 per share through a group of underwriters led by Citigroup Global Markets Inc., J.P.
-Morgan Securities Inc. and Wachovia Capital
+THE OFFERING shares of our common stock, \$0.0001 par value per share (excluding Common stock offered by us shares issuable pursuant to the option to purchase additional shares granted to the underwriters at \$ per share through a group of underwriters led by Citigroup Global Markets Inc. and J.P.
+Morgan Securities Inc.).
+Common stock outstanding after this offering shares (excluding shares of our common stock issuable pursuant to the option to purchase additional shares granted to the underwriters).
+Use of Proceeds We expect to use all of the net proceeds from this offering to fund the initial investments described under "Business-Prospective investments-The Portfolio".

-Markets, LLC).

-Common stock outstanding after this offering 8,2

-8,291,384 shares (excluding 1,087,500 shares of our common stock issuable pursuant to the option to purchase additional shares granted to the underwriters).

-Use of Proceeds

-We expect to use all of the net proceeds from this offering to fund the initial investments described under "Business - Prospective investments - The Portfolio".

 See "Use of Proceeds."

-Listing

 Our common stock has no history of public trading.
-Our common stock has been authorized for listing on the New York Stock Exchange under the symbol "GNV".

-Trading at a Discount

-Common stock of closed-end investment companies, including BDCs, frequently trade at discounts to net asset value and our common stock may also be discounted in the market.
+We have applied for listing of Listing our common stock on the New York Stock Exchange under the symbol "GNV", subject to official notice of issuance.
+Trading at a Discount Common stock of closed-end investment companies, including BDCs, frequently trade at discounts to net asset value and our common stock may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade above, at or below our net asset value.

-Taxation
+Taxation We intend to elect to qualify as a RIC for U.S. federal income tax purposes.
+As a